tricktux/anki_notes/cpp/cpp_md.md

 local = another; // copy assignment operator called
 ```

+If no user-defined copy assignment operators are provided for a class type (struct, class, or union), the compiler will always declare one as an inline public member of the class.
+This implicitly-declared copy assignment operator has the form T& T::operator=(const T&)

+## copy assignment operator (forms and example)

 It has two main forms: `class_name & class_name :: operator= ( class_name )`, this is the typical declaration of a copy assignment operator when **copy-and-swap idiom** can be used.
 This idiom can be used when there is no need for **deep copy**.
 Meaning when no heap allocations are needed to be managed.
 Meaning when there are no pointers.
 Which you can see below in `Struct A`.

 **Note:** That even though `Struct B` added `string s2` inherited copy constructor takes care of the swapping

 The second form: `class_name & class_name :: operator= ( const class_name & )`, you can see in `Struct C`